Scappoose High School

 Scappoose High School is a public high school in Scappoose, Oregon, United States.
 It is the only high school in the Scappoose School District.

+The district boundary includes Scappoose and Warren.

 Academics

 In 2008, 95% of the school's seniors received their high school diploma.
-Of 168 students, 160 graduated, 5 dropped out, 1 received a modified diploma, and 2 are still in high school.
+Of 168 students, 160 graduated, 5 dropped out, 1 received a modified diploma, and 2 remained in high school.

+Scappoose High School offers four Advanced Placement (AP) classes and eight opportunities for college credit through Oregon Institute of Technology, Western Oregon University, and Portland Community College.